 While it was received positively, the iPad mini 3 didn't receive enough substantial upgrades to outshine the model it replaced.
 It was subsequently retired in September of 2015, eleven months after its launch.

-The second-generation model featured a nearly identical design to its predecessor but saw some substantial upgrades to its hardware.
-The second generation received the A7 chip and a new Retina display.
+The second-generation model had a nearly identical design to its predecessor but saw some substantial upgrades to its hardware.
+The second generation received the A7 chip and a new Retina display that quadrupled its predecessor's pixels.

 It was available in Space Gray and Silver and released on November 12, 2013.